 - A mini pry bar.
 Lowes calls it a trim bar; at seven inches long it’s quite capable of opening ordinary windows or doors.

-- Folding camp saw.
+- The folding camp saw.
 Works far better than the wire or chain “survival” saws.
 Weighs in at 4 ounces so I don’t mind.

 Knives & Tools – 2